-To understand the nature of diffused light, we must first answer the question, "What is light?"
+To understand the nature of diffused light, humans must first answer the question, "What is light?"
 Physicists define light as electromagnetic radiation.
-Traditional theory holds that light is a wave.
+Traditional theory holds that light moves as a wave.
 Its amplitude gives the brightness, and the differing wavelengths make the different colors.
 Modern quantum theory says that particles of energy called photons make up light.
 The number of photons gives the brightness, and the energy in the photons creates its color.
 Both theories are correct.
 Light acts as both particle and wave.
-Simply put, light is that which enables us to see.
+Simply put, light is that which enables humans and other animals to see.

 We see an object because it emits light (for example, the sun, fire, a light bulb), or we see objects that reflect light.

 Diffused light is a soft light with neither the intensity nor the glare of direct light.
 It is scattered and comes from all directions.
 Thus, it seems to wrap around objects.
 It is softer and does not cast harsh shadows.